justinwyllie/photo_sales_project/README.md

 # photo_sales_project
-Backbone.js based add-on to enable photographers to display and sell prints on their web site
+Backbone.js based add-on to enable photographers to display and sell prints on their web site.
+The s/w contains a proofing gallery and a print sales section.
+The print sales section supports prints, mounts and frames.
+Payment can be taken by PayPal.

 The idea is to keep this very simple.
 Just a few files.
 No installation routine.
 No database - the pricing details are entered into an XML file.